orouits/led/README.md

 ## Overview

-Line EDitor (led) is a simple command line utility to edit text files using the well known PCRE2 library (Philip Hazel) for modern REGEX synthax and more.
+Line EDitor (led) is a simple command line utility wrote in C to edit text files using the well known PCRE2 library (Philip Hazel) for modern REGEX syntax and more.
 It aims to cover in one tool common text search/replace/process transformations that often need multiple tools combined like sed, grep, tr, awk, perl, xargs ...

+**CAUTION: this project is in DRAFT mode, all is not implemented nor stable.
+Work in progress.**

 ## Command line syntax